foxen-digital/laravel-validation-error-logger/README.md

     |
     | This option allows you to specify a list of fields that should be
     | excluded from the logged data.
 This is useful for preventing sensitive
     | information from being written to your logs.
-By default, stanard password
+By default, standard password
     | fields are already included.
     */
     'exclude_from_logging' => [